cpske/ISP/code-quality/docstrings.md

 * Java API
 * JUnit API

-Python also has this capability, but the standard is less precise than Java.
+Python has a standand format for writing documentation in comments called "docstrings".
+You should use it.

+Java has a standard called "Javadoc" which is *much better* than Python and can generate beautiful, cross-referenced HTML pages.
+The entire Java API docs are created using Javadoc.

 ## Python Docstring Comments